Most People Are Drifting

 Bio:

-Don Rauzelle is an international speaker, educator, and personal strategist who helps people and organizations get direction and take action.
+Don Rauzelle is an international speaker, educator, and personal strategist who helps people and organizations trade drift for direction.

-His individual work is anchored by The Clarifier, a personal strategic planning tool that helps people identify what matters and build a plan around it.
-His organizational work helps teams address frustration before it becomes conflict or disengagement.
+His individual work is anchored by The Clarifier, a personal strategic planning tool that turns “I don’t know where this is going” into an aim you can act on today.
+His organizational work helps teams name frustration before it hardens into conflict or disengagement.

-For nearly two decades, Don has worked at the intersection of organizational life, human behavior, and performance.
-He is also an eclipse chaser, has worked from 4 continents, and is an International Dark Sky enthusiast.
+For nearly two decades — inside companies like Google, Adobe, and Electronic Arts — he’s worked at the intersection of organizational life, human behavior, and performance.
+He’s also an eclipse chaser who’s worked from four continents and a committed International Dark Sky enthusiast.